-Do you want to use tape backups?
-Is backup to disk your strategy?
+Is backup to disk part of your strategy?

 Recoverability is often grouped in two key categories.
 Recovery Point Objective (RPO) and Recovery Time Objective (RTO).
-Together these two metrics define your Business Continuity and Disaster Recover (BCDR) plans.
-This article will help you think about key strategies that bring you closer to having a solid BCDR strategy.
+Together, these two metrics define your Business Continuity and Disaster Recover (BCDR) plans.

-RPO is defines your company’s loss tolerance: the amount of data that can be lost before significant harm to the business occurs.
-Your business needs to know, how much data can you afford to lose?
-It is a time measurement from the event that caused the loss back to the most recent preceding backup.
-For example in transactional processes.
-Accounting of financial data, manufacturing data or patient records.
-The number of records you process in 1 hr or 1 day, each require work to enter the data, if your backup is everyday you will lose all records from the time of the outage to the last backup.
-For some companies 24 hours is not acceptable and hourly backups are required.
+RPO defines your company’s loss tolerance: the amount of data that can be lost before significant harm to the business occurs.
+An organization needs to define how much data it can afford to lose.
+This consists of a time measurement from the event that caused the loss, back to the most recent preceding functional backup.
+For some organizations, 24 hours of data loss (RPO) is not acceptable.
+This triggers the need for backups/data replication technologies capable of duplicating your data hourly or more frequent time intervals.

-Recovery Time Objective (RTO) refers to how much time an application can be down without causing material damage to the business.
-The amount of time before you can resume business as usual.
+Recovery Time Objective (RTO) refers to how much time an application can be down without causing material damage to the business -- the amount of time before you can resume business as usual.
 Some of your business applications can tolerate being unavailable for days without impact, other higher priority, mission critical applications can only tolerate a few seconds of unavailability.
-The business mandates what is acceptable downtime impact for the employees, customers to avoid lost business.
+An organization should mandate what is acceptable downtime impact for employees and customers (to avoid lost business).
 Your role as the system administrator is to ensure you can deliver an acceptable RTO.

 Be More Competitive

-In part to respond to physical failure, site unavailability due to disaster but another reason is your backups with the correct architecture and security can help you to recover from ransom wear attacks.
-Your backups can be leverage to re-establish your primary business if it has been locked out from you due to ransomware attack.
+The traditional needs of a solid BCDR solution include the ability to recover from physical failure or any type of disaster.
+Another critical element is your backups.
+With the correct architecture and security, they help empower you recover from the ever-increasing and alarming ransomware attacks.
+Your backups can be leveraged to re-establish your primary business if it has been locked out due to ransomware.

-Do you want to have a scalable appliance BCDR Strategy?
+Do you want to have a scalable BCDR Strategy?

-How fast of a recovery do you need?
+How fast do you need to recover?
 (RTO)